 The UK Government's commitment for Net Zero by 2050 is not optional.
 Energy Networks have a critical role in the delivery of the decarbonisation pathways that will enable Net Zero, the transmission network is a critical enabler of that and SSEN Transmission has a key role in connecting and exporting the contribution of renewable energy into the wider electricity system.
-The north of Scotland is set to contribute 10% of the UK's total emissions abatement to Net Zero.
-This will require a dramatic increase in renewable energy connected to our network.
+The north of Scotland is set to contribute 11GW of offshore wind of the UK's total target of 50GW.
+This will require a dramatic increase in infrastructure build and reinforcement to enable our network to cope with this scale of change.